ezekielswanson/blog-project-node/README.md

-MERN focused projected that allows users to create, update, or delte blog posts.
+MERN focused projected that allows users to create, update, or delete blog posts.